chspanos/arcade-game/README.md

 * The Player can move horizontally and vertically on the game grid.
 You control its movements using the up, down, left, and right arrow keys on your keyboard.
 * The Enemies move at varying speeds along the _road_ lanes from the left side of the game board to the right.
-* If the Player collides with an Enemy, the Player moves back to the _start_ square.
+* If the Player collides with an Enemy, the Player moves back to the _start_ square and is penalized 10 points.
 * Every time the Player reaches the water, you score an additional 100 points.
-Your score is displayed in the upper right hand corner of the screen.
 The Player will then move back to the _start_ square for further play.
+* Your score is displayed in the upper right hand corner of the screen.
+(Note: The score will never drop below 0, no matter how many collisions the Player has.)

 #### Resources